AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 ```
 **[Make better use of comments to walk reader through each of your lines of code.]**

 In the second redesign of the experiment, this Python program was used to determine the ideal flow rate of PACl using an ideal concentration of PACl through the system, which was then mapped to the correct height using Figure 16.
 It was previously found that the ideal PACl concentration ranged from 10 mg/L to 50 mg/L; thus, the experiment was selected to run at a system concentration of 40 mg/L of PACl.
 The calculated flow rate of PACl that yielded this concentration was 0.034 mL/s, which corresponded to a height of 10cm (Figure 16).
-Under these conditions, it was found that a effluent flow rate of 0.48 mL/s yielded the largest flocs (Figure 24).
+Under these conditions, it was found that an effluent flow rate of 0.48 mL/s yielded the largest flocs (Figure 24).

 <img src="floc 310.gif">